 Fig 2:

-(a) Rate of electron transport rP at 158 µmol m-2 s-1 light intensity for each species depending on temperature and phosphate concentration (white, low phosphate concentration, green, high phosphate concentration).
-Significance levels are for contrast analyses of the models: contrasts between 15 and 25°C by species averaged across phosphate levels as there is only a simple interaction species by temperature. (b) Representation of the effect of rP, temperature and species identity on species growth with the visreg package.
+(a) Rate of electron transport rP at a light intensity of 158 µmol·m-2·s-1 for each species as a function of temperature and phosphate concentration (white, low phosphate concentration, green, high phosphate concentration).
+Significance levels are given by the contrast analyses between 15 and 25°C by species averaged across phosphate levels (as there is only a simple interaction species by temperature). (b) Effect of rP, temperature and species identity on species growth rate.